3x-haust/Python_Ezy_API/README.md

 }
 ```

-### Example: Query Parameters
+### Query Parameter Example

-You can define optional parameters to accept query strings.
+Query parameters can be received as query strings by defining `Optional` and default values for function arguments.

 ```python
 # user_service.py